Decades of Expertise Enhancing Cadaver Transplants

 The reasons may be innumerable, but our work has not gone unnoticed.
 In the year 2015-16, the NOTTO (National Organ And Tissue Transplant Organisation) awarded Ruby Hall Clinic for its services in cadaveric organ donation – standing first amongst innumerable hospitals pan India.

-However, through all our achievements, the biggest gift of all is the grateful smile of a family whose loved one has been saved by another’s generosity, and the knowing smile of another who knows their loved one continues to live within another.
+However, through all our achievements, the biggest gift of all is the grateful smile of a family whose loved one has been saved by another’s generosity.

 Fact: No, a brain dead patient will not come back to life.
 It is not related to mercy killing or even coma.